Sussytechnoblade/refactored-engine/README.md

 ## Story

 The Factory of Plex was a manufacturing facility where toys were brought to life using a magical book.
 Two founders - Plex and Carlos - disagreed on how to treat these sentient beings.
-Plex pushed them to work relentlessly for profit, while Carlos showed compassion for their wellbeing.

-After years of overwork and torment, the toys began to transform into grotesque deformed creatures.
-The facility was evacuated as these beings became violent and uncontrollable.
-Now, 25 years later, an old manager has returned to salvage the machinery... but the deformed still lurk in the shadows.

-Your mission: Collect 8 lore items scattered throughout the factory to piece together what really happened.

 ## How to Play

 ### Web Version (Easiest)